SAP-samples/cloud-cap-multitenancy/README.md

 ## To-Do (upcoming changes)

 Tools used throughout the development of this project are evolving and my change over time.
-This may result in discrepencies in the exact procedures or screen-clips in the accompanying blog posts.
-All efforts will be made to update the content in order to keep pace with the toolsing, but cannot be guarenteed.
+This may result in discrepancies in the exact procedures or screen-clips in the accompanying blog posts.
+All efforts will be made to update the content in order to keep pace with the tooling, but cannot be guaranteed.

 ## Learn more...